MSchmoecker/ValheimHopper/README.md

+# Update 0.2.0
+**This updated has some breaking changes for existing structures, please see the changelog for more details.**

 # Item Hopper
 ## About
 Adds hoppers that can transfer and pickup items.

 <img src="https://raw.githubusercontent.com/MSchmoecker/ValheimHopper/master/Docs/ShowcaseSmelter.png" height="400" alt="Smelter"/> <img src="https://raw.githubusercontent.com/MSchmoecker/ValheimHopper/master/Docs/ShowcaseMiniSorter.png" height="400" alt="MiniSorter"/>

+## Features
+### Real ingame hopper
 Different hopper types are available: bronze and iron.
-The pieces are found in the hammer crafting tab, bronze hoppers cost 3 Wood + 1 Bronze Nail, iron hoppers cost 3 Wood + 1 Iron Nail.
+The pieces are found in the hammer crafting tab, both types cost 3 wood and 1 nail of their respective type.

-Both have the same transfer speed but the bronze hopper has only one slot while the iron hopper has three.
+They have the same transfer speed but the bronze hopper has only one slot while the iron hopper has three.

+### Individual hopper settings
-Filter hopper: these can be used to automate item routing.
+- Item filtering: this can be used for automate item routing.
   They will always hold on to the last item in every slot.
+- Drop items: if enabled and the hopper has no target inventory they will dropped like the smelter does for example.

+### Seamless multiplayer
+The mod aims to work without interruption or major behavior differences of hoppers in multiplayer.

-## Installation
+## Manual Installation
 This mod requires BepInEx, Jötunn and MultiUserChest.\
 Extract the content of `ValheimHopper` into the `BepInEx/plugins` folder.

+The mod must be installed on all clients and the server, otherwise the connection will fail.

 ## Links
 - Thunderstore: https://valheim.thunderstore.io/package/MSchmoecker/ItemHopper/